MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 See [Test Content on the Test Server](http://test.playready.microsoft.com/Content/Content2X)

 # [Smooth Rotating Keys](#tab/case9)

+- mp4 based asset.
+- Smooth Streaming manifest.
+- Keys changing from time to time or frequently over the duration of the asset, delivered using PlayReady Leaf Licenses embedded in the stream, bound to PlayReady Root Licenses.
+- Same single key for all tracks and representations (bitrates), or different keys for different tracks and representations (bitrates).

+#### Supported
+A PRO containing all the KIDs of the root licenses used for the entire asset is inserted in the manifest in the top level node using this syntax:
+`<Protection><ProtectionHeader SystemID="9a04f079-9840-4286-ab92-e65be0885f95">...</ProtectionHeader><Protection>`

+Alternately, the asset may contain no PRO in the manifest, but have it inserted in the header of the first fragment of each track (TRUE???)

+- Playback of Smooth Streaming with PlayReady is supported natively on Windows 10 and the Xbox One/One S/One X since the update of April 2018 ("April 2018 Update").
+Applications parsing the manifest themselves may support these assets on earlier versions of Windows 10.

+#### Sample

 Here is the Smooth Streaming Manifest extracted from the test stream `http://playready.directtaps.net/media/live/channel01.isml/Manifest`